leonitousconforti/the-moby-effect/docs/modules/demux/Demux.ts.md

 import * as Sink from "effect/Sink"
 import * as Stream from "effect/Stream"

-import * as Connection from "the-moby-effect/Connection"
-import * as Convey from "the-moby-effect/Convey"
+import * as MobyConnection from "the-moby-effect/MobyConnection"
-import * as Demux from "the-moby-effect/Demux"
+import * as MobyConvey from "the-moby-effect/MobyConvey"
-import * as DemuxRaw from "the-moby-effect/demux/Raw"
+import * as MobyDemux from "the-moby-effect/MobyDemux"
-import * as Containers from "the-moby-effect/endpoints/Containers"
+import * as MobyEndpoints from "the-moby-effect/MobyEndpoints"
 import * as DockerEngine from "the-moby-effect/engines/Docker"

 const layer = Function.pipe(
-  Connection.connectionOptionsFromPlatformSystemSocketDefault(),
+  MobyConnection.connectionOptionsFromPlatformSystemSocketDefault(),
   Effect.map(DockerEngine.layerNodeJS),
   Layer.unwrapEffect
 )

 Effect.gen(function* () {
   const image = "ubuntu:latest"
-  const containers = yield* Containers.Containers
+  const containers = yield* MobyEndpoints.Containers

-  // Pull the image, which will be removed when the scope is closed const pullStream = DockerEngine.pull({ image }) yield* Convey.followProgressInConsole(pullStream)
+  // Pull the image, which will be removed when the scope is closed const pullStream = DockerEngine.pull({ image }) yield* MobyConvey.followProgressInConsole(pullStream)

   // Start a container, which will be removed when the scope is closed const { Id: containerId } = yield* DockerEngine.runScoped({